The Immortal Alamo: Cast

-In response to an inquiry, The Motion Picture Story Magazine section of "Answers to Inquiries" noted that of the two men leaning against a tree, the one with his hand on it was William Clifford and the private leaning against the tree was Mr. Young.
+In response to an inquiry, The Motion Picture Story Magazine section of "Answers to Inquiries" noted that in regard to the two men leaning against a tree, the one with his hand on it was William Clifford and the private leaning against it was Mr. Young.

 Production and release

 In order to shoot the film, Gaston Méliès moved his production and distribution unit, the Star Film Company from its location in New York to San Antonio in January 1910.
 Méliès promised to produce a historically "correct" depiction of the Battle of the Alamo.
 The film was directed by William F. Haddock.
 The film was shot in San Antonio, Texas and on location at the Alamo.
 One hundred cadets from the Peacock Military Academy portrayed the Mexican Army.
-Wilbert Melville "conceived the idea, designed the plot and formulated the scenario..." for the film.
+Wilbert Melville "conceived the idea, designed the plot and formulated the scenario" for the film.
 The film was produced with the permission of the mayor.
 The film was released on May 25, 1911.
 One estimate of the cast claimed some five hundred people were present in the picture, but this is not supported by other details of the production.

-An advertisement for the film highlighted the Alamo being bombarded with real cannon, the ride of Lieutenant Dickenson with the dispatch to General Sam Houston, the arrival of Dave Crockett, the death of Bowie, the escape of Rose and the surrender of Santa Anna.
-One of the first theaters to show the film was the Wonderland Theater which would premier the film on May 27, 1911.
+An advertisement for the film highlighted the Alamo being bombarded with real cannon, the ride of Lieutenant Dickenson with the dispatch to General Sam Houston, the arrival of Davy Crockett, the death of Jim Bowie, the escape of Rose, and the surrender of Santa Anna.
+One of the first theaters to show the film was the Wonderland Theater which would premiere the film on May 27, 1911.
 One advertisement for the film gave the film's length as 3,000 feet.

 Historical accuracy

 Richard R. Flores analyzed the lost film and notes that Méliès' production was claimed to have been 10 minutes in length and that it could not make a significant depiction of the battle.
 The historical accuracy of the film was compromised to carry out the plot of the "pretty girl, shy hero, and a villain".
 While Lieutenant Almeron Dickenson was a real person and his wife was present at the mission, her name was Suzanna.
 Suzanna Dickenson and her infant daughter survived the battle, but there is no evidence of a Mexican spy or a marriage attempt.
 Instead, Santa Anna sent Suzanna north to inform the victory of the Mexican forces to General Sam Houston.
 Flores cites Rony's labeling of Méliès' productions as a "hybrid documentary and fantasy" and notes that it was an early attempt at a historical documentary based on its attempt at a faithful setting.
-The uses the Mexicans' as a form of savages in Méliès cinematic motifs.
 Frank Thompson's analysis of the production notes states that William F. Haddock was delving into the archives to produce an accurate depiction of the Alamo at the studio because the Alamo itself was altered from the time of the battle.
 Thompson noted that despite the battle being within living memory the "exact reproduction" used a painted canvas backdrop and focused on an entirely fictional plot.